pimlie/nuxt-matomo/README.md

 This plugin uses a VueRouter afterEach guard to track navigation.
 Because the DOM is only updated after all afterEach guard's have been called (see the [VueRouter docs](https://router.vuejs.org/en/advanced/navigation-guards.html)), we dont know the document.title for the new page.
 This plugin fallsback to setting the route.path as document title.

 If you really wish to track the document title, you can add a `beforeRouteEnter()` guard in your page components and pass a callback to the next method.
-See the [manually tracked](./test/fixture/pages/manuallytracked.vue) page for an example.
+See above or the [manually tracked](./test/fixture/pages/manuallytracked.vue) page for an example.